-4 Tookan Alternatives: Finding Delivery Software to Fit Your Business
+6 Tookan Alternatives: Finding Delivery Software to Fit Your Business

 For example, some delivery companies may want a stronger focus on route optimization, route customization, and route planning from their delivery software.

-(FYI: You can get route optimization with Tookan, but at an additional cost).
+(FYI: You can get route optimization with Tookan, but at an additional cost.)

-Drivers use the Circuit Route Planner mobile app (available for both iPhone/iOS and Android devices) to plan the fastest route possible.
+Drivers use the Circuit Route Planner mobile app (available for iPhone/iOS and Android devices) to plan the fastest route possible.

 So, we developed Circuit for Teams, a platform that delivery teams can use to improve their last-mile delivery service.

 Specifically, Circuit for Teams lets you:

-- Optimize the fastest routes possible for multiple drivers.
+- Optimize the fastest routes possible for multiple drivers

-- Automatically send out recipient notifications (customer updates).
+- Automatically send customer notifications with tracking

-- Obtain proof of delivery.
+- Get proof of delivery

 Once you’ve planned and customized your route, you can send the route to your drivers.